AnthonyM5/my-awesome-blog/_posts/2021-04-25-dynamic-programming-3.md

 title: Dynamic Programming - Decision Procedures, and Optimizations
 ---

-A decison problem is essentially a problem that can be represented as a yes/no question, and an algorithm tasked with solving the problem is called a decision procedure.
+A decision problem is essentially a problem that can be represented as a yes/no question, and an algorithm tasked with solving the problem is called a decision procedure.

 ![Decision Problem](https://upload.wikimedia.org/wikipedia/commons/0/06/Decision_Problem.svg)